thegymnasium/seemingly-seamless/slides-intro.md

 Justin Gagne, Design Lead

-Notes: And I’m Justin Gagne, Design Lead
+Notes: And I’m Justin Gagne, Design Lead.

 [optional]: fade to actual photo?

 ---

-## Why are we here?
+## Why we’re here

 Notes:

-Revise: We're here to share how our drive for deep Open edX customization led to a seamless platform launch with zero support tickets and plenty of lessons along the way.
+Revise: We’re here to share how our drive for deep Open edX customization led to a seamless platform launch with zero support tickets and plenty of lessons along the way.

 [talk about front end?]